tanaikech/GeminiWithFiles/README.md

 - In this library, as the default, the function calling is used.
 If you want to generate content without the function calling, please use `functions: {}` like `const g = GeminiWithFiles_test.geminiWithFiles({ apiKey, functions: {} });`.
 By this, the content is generated without the function calling.

+- Gemini 1.5 Pro Latest (`models/gemini-1.5-pro-latest`) is used as the default model.
+When you want to use Gemini 1.5 Flash Latest (`models/gemini-1.5-flash-latest`), please use it like `const g = GeminiWithFiles.geminiWithFiles({ apiKey, model: "models/gemini-1.5-flash-latest" })`.

 <a name="setfileIds"></a>

 ## setFileIds